 Maybe you can relate, but road trips totally made a comeback for me when COVID hit.
 I knew that travel could still be done, it just was going to look different.
 This two-week southern USA road trip that we ended up taking actually was in place of our two-week Hawaii trip we had to postpone.

 One thing that made this road trip so amazing was that we had such a variety.
 Each city was so different from the one before it.
 We did small mountain towns, big cities, little beach towns, and cities that exuded southern charm.
 I mean really, you won’t get bored with the scenery on this road trip.

 Day 1: St. Simons and Jekyll Island

 If you’re coming from Tampa, St. Simons Island is about a 4 ½ hour drive.
 It was the perfect distance for a pit stop and a great way to break up the drive.

 St. Simons and Jekyll Islands are both part of the Golden Isles, which make up Georgia’s coast between Jacksonville, Florida and Savannah, Georgia.
-They’re known for their marshes and beaches, and definitely a must-stop.
+They’re known for their marshes and beaches, and a must-stop.
 For a full itinerary for the islands check out this post!

 TIP: You can start with whichever island you want to first, but we felt St. Simons was more of a daytime spot, while we wanted to enjoy Driftwood Beach and some of the restaurants on Jekyll Island around sunset.
-You will actually drive right past Jekyll Island to go to St. Simons Island, so the choice is up to you which order you want to visit them in!
+You will drive right past Jekyll Island to go to St. Simons Island, so the choice is up to you in which order you want to visit them!

 Day 1- 4: Savannah, Georgia